Evan's Agile Manifesto - Part I: Introduction

-This guide seeks to provide an opinionated, recipe-style approach for how team leaders (which, depending on your organization, may be engineering managers, product managers, engineers, and technical leads) can define their products, teams, backlogs, and plan and execute projects leveraging agile fundamentals.
+This guide is an opinionated, recipe-style approach for how team leaders (which, depending on your organization, may be engineering managers, product managers, engineers, or technical leads) can define their products, teams, backlogs, and plan and execute projects leveraging agile fundamentals.
 The end goal?
 You should be able to deliver results predictably, adapt to the continually-changing landscape of software development, and iterate based on customer feedback so you can build the right thing for your customers.

 This guide is written as a series of phases, allowing you to start with some foundational activities like defining products, backlogs, and teams, and then progress to building a sustainable project management and execution processes on top of that foundation.
 Regardless of your project management proficiency, it is recommended that you start at the beginning of this process, and work your way through it phase-by-phase.